-Ideally you and/or your team members have direct experience in the fashion business.
+Ideally, you and/or your team members have direct experience in the fashion business.
 If so, highlight this experience and expertise.
 But also highlight any experience that you think will help your business succeed.

 If your team is lacking, consider assembling an advisory board.
-An advisory board would include 2 to 8 individuals who would act like mentors to your business.
+An advisory board would include 2 to 8 individuals who would act as mentors to your business.
 They would help answer questions and provide strategic guidance.
 If needed, look for advisory board members with experience in fashion businesses and/or successfully running retail and small businesses.

 Your financial plan should include your 5-year financial statement broken out both monthly or quarterly for the first year and then annually.
 Your financial statements include your income statement, balance sheet and cash flow statements.